lhtin/You-Dont-Know-JS/up & going/ch1.md

 ## Code Comments

-The phone store employee might jot down some notes on the features of a newly released phone or on the new plans her company offers.
+The phone store employee might __jot__(write) down some notes on the features of a newly released phone or on the new plans her company offers.
 These notes are only for the employee -- they're not for customers to read.
 Nevertheless, these notes help the employee do her job better by documenting the hows and whys of what she should tell customers.

 One of the most important lessons you can learn about writing code is that it's not just for the computer.
 Code is every bit as much, if not more, for the developer as it is for the compiler.

 Your computer only cares about machine code, a series of binary 0s and 1s, that comes from *compilation*.
 There's a nearly infinite number of programs you could write that yield the same series of 0s and 1s.
 The choices you make about how to write your program matter -- not only to you, but to your other team members and even to your future self.

-You should strive not just to write programs that work correctly, but programs that make sense when examined.
+You should __strive__(努力) not just to write programs that work correctly, but programs that make sense when examined.
 You can go a long way in that effort by choosing good names for your variables (see "Variables") and functions (see "Functions").

 But another important part is code comments.
 These are bits of text in your program that are inserted purely to explain things to a human.
 The interpreter/compiler will always ignore these comments.